Cpeers1/Centuria/README.md

 <br/>

 ## Note about self-hosted servers
 Due to the lack of a easy-to-use launcher, hosting a server yourself may prove difficult.
-You will need to edit `Fer.al_Data/sharedassets1.assets` and swap out the server endpoints, however this can be quite difficult.
+You will need to edit your client's `Fer.al_Data/sharedassets1.assets` and swap out the server endpoints, however this can be tricky, you may run into string length issues.
 You can obtain a localhost sharedassets patch from the [AerialWorks Centuria Server](https://aerialworks.ddns.net/emuferal/sharedassets1.assets).

 <br/>